http://www.tomshardware.co.uk/forum/id-3732526/comparison-high-dpi-low-dpi-displays.html

 - If scaling is used, it don’t work right with all apps.
 Some will have parts that not fit right on their windows or some menus cannot be scaled.
 For me is such a bother that I prefer to not use scaling at all.

 - Games look good on a high DPI display, but you will need a very powerful (and expensive) video card to run games with good details on the native high resolution of the monitor.
-Lowering the resolution in games is not an option because the image will look very blurry and overall a lot worse then on a high DPI/small dotpitch monitor that runs at its default resolution.
+Lowering the resolution in games is not an option because the image will look very blurry and overall a lot worse then on a low DPI/large dotpitch monitor that runs at its default resolution.

 - Hi-res monitors are usually a lot more expensive.

---- Monitors with low resolution, low DPI, large dotpitch (Ex: 1080p: 1090x1080 = 0.3113mm dot pitch @27”)
+--- Monitors with low resolution, low DPI, large dotpitch (Ex: 1080p: 1920x1080 = 0.3113mm dot pitch @27”)

 PRO: